OlafenwaMoses/ImageAI/imageai/Detection/Custom/CUSTOMDETECTIONTRAINING.md

   - The bounding box loss `box loss` is reported and expected to drop as the training progresses
   - The object localization loss  `object loss` is reported and expected to drop as the training progresses
   - The class loss  `class loss` is reported and expected to drop as the training progresses.
 If the class loss persists at 0.0000, it's because your dataset has a single class.
-  - The class loss  `class loss` is reported and expected to drop as the training progresses.
-If the class loss persists at 0.0000, it's because your dataset has a single class.
   - The `mAP50` and `mAP0.5-0.95` metrics are expected to increase.
 This signifies the models accuracy increases.
 There might be flunctuations in these metrics sometimes.
 - For each increase in the `mAP50`  after an experiment, a model is saved in the **hololens-yolo/models** folder.
 The higher the mAP50, the better the model.